-If a caretaker objects to certain aspects of the Contract, the caretaker needs to present these objections up front, at the time of the initial Contract.
-If good cause can be demonstrated, the Contract can be amended to rectify the objections.
+If a caretaker objects to certain aspects of the CMR, the caretaker needs to present these objections up front, at the time of the initial CMR.
+If good cause can be demonstrated, the CMR can be amended to rectify the objections.

-When staff has reason to believe that the family needs other services to become employed or to increase work hours and wages, these services will be identified and specified in the Contract of Mutual responsibility.
+When staff has reason to believe that the family needs other services to become employed or to increase work hours and wages, these services will be identified and specified in the CMR.
 Needed services will also be identified on the caretaker's ISS developed by EC and KAJ contractors.

-The fiscal sanction for not cooperating, without good cause, in development of the Contract will be an initial \$50.00 reduction in benefits.
+The fiscal sanction for not cooperating, without good cause, in development of the CMR will be an initial \$50.00 reduction in benefits.
 This reduction will increase each month by \$50.00, either until there is compliance or the case is closed.
 The sanction will end with demonstrated compliance.
 Sanctions for failure to participate in CMR and ISS activities are described in subsequent sections.